MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Loading of a CSV file with quoted line breaks applied](../images/csvapplylinebreaks.png)

 The **Open file as** dropdown will let you edit what you want to load the file as&mdash;important for troubleshooting.
-Note that for structured files that aren't technically CSVs (such as a tab separated value file saved as a text file), you should still have **Open file as** set to CSV.
-This also determines which dropdowns are available in the rest of the dialog.
+For structured files that aren't technically CSVs (such as a tab separated value file saved as a text file), you should still have **Open file as** set to CSV.
+This setting also determines which dropdowns are available in the rest of the dialog.

 ![Changing the type of file](../images/csveditloadas.png)